ShankulShukla/Kick-start-machine-learning/README.md

 *  Written each implementation from scratch using several datasets
 *  Files includes the code plus the data
-*  Included algorithm from different domains -  **regression, classifiation, dimensionality reduction, clustering, ensembles, neural networks, trees, etc**
+*  Included algorithm from different domains -  **regression, classifiation, dimensionality reduction, clustering, neural networks, trees, etc**